Overview of Configuring SAP HANA System Replication

 - Create the secondary site configuration.
 Connect to the secondary site’s HANA database and execute the following command:

-CREATE SYSTEM REPLICATION CONFIGURATION '<configuration_name>' SITE 'secondary_site' HOST '<secondary_host>' PORT <secondary_port> USER '<replication_user>' PASSWORD '<replication_password>'Replace
+CREATE SYSTEM REPLICATION CONFIGURATION '<configuration_name>' SITE 'secondary_site' HOST '<secondary_host>' PORT <secondary_port> USER '<replication_user>' PASSWORD '<replication_password>'Replace<configuration_name>,<secondary_site>,<secondary_host>,<secondary_port>,<replication_user>, and<replication_password>with the appropriate values.

 - Configure the replication mode and other parameters.
 Execute the following command at the primary site: